-Ask yourself questions like: Are these fees correct?
+Ask yourself questions like: Are these accessorial fees correct?
+Which service fees are being charged the most by the carriers?
 Did the carrier deliver on time?
 Am I paying any “junk fees” that don’t apply to my situation?
-Many times, shippers overlook how much they’re shelling out every month in accessorials.
+Many times, shippers overlook how high accessorial fees are as a percent of total parcel costs.

 If you have a deal with a major carrier, and that deal covers a range of services (i.e., truckload, less-than-truckload, and lightweight freight), you may be paying for those services as part of a bundle.
 The carrier may assign an attractive discount to the bundle, but you may actually be paying more than if you negotiated discreet agreements for each service.

 Parcel freight drives fulfillment costs